-The Exams Office will be launching 3 online training and assessment modules for the 2018/19 academic year:
+The Exams Office is launching online modules in the 2018/19 academic year:

-- Invigilator Training – to be launched in early November 2018
+- Invigilator Training and Assessment – to be launched in November 2018

 - New Exams Officer Induction – to be launched January/February 2019

-- Experienced Exams Officer appraisal/annual review – to be launched April 2019
+- Experienced Exams Officer annual appraisal/review – to be launched April 2019

 New and experienced invigilators can complete this online training and assessment which covers the following areas: